Northam, Devon: History

+The name Northam derives from the Old English norðhām meaning 'north village'.

 Northam is thought to have been the site of an Anglo-Saxon earthwork fortification, and an area between Northam and Appledore is conjectured to have been where the Danish Viking Ubba (or Hubba) was repelled during the reign of Alfred the Great.
 This is commemorated in local place names like Bloody Corner and Hubba's Rock (or Hubbleston), which is supposed to be the site where Ubba was killed.
 It was also the site of the Battle of Northam in 1069 where the sons of Harold Godwinson were defeated.
 St Margaret's church is the Anglican parish church for the town and has been a Grade I listed building since 1951.

 In 1832 a meeting was held in Northam to protest an attempt by Augustus Saltren-Willett, lord of the manor, to take ownership of the commons of Northam Burrows.

 Royal North Devon Golf Club was formed at Northam Burrows in 1864; its course is the oldest on its original site in England.

 Between 1901 and 1917, the town and golf course were served by Northam railway station.

+Governance

+There are three tiers of local government covering Northam, at parish (town), district and county level: Northam Town Council, Torridge District Council (based in nearby Bideford) and Devon County Council (based in Exeter).
+The town council is based at the Town Hall at 1 Windmill Lane.

+Northam was an ancient parish.
+Until 1867 the parish was governed by its vestry in the same way as most rural areas.
+In 1867 a local board was established for the parish.
+Local boards were converted into urban district councils in 1894.
+Northam Urban District Council built itself a headquarters on Windmill Lane in 1934, initially called the Council Offices.

+Northam Urban District was abolished in 1974 under the Local Government Act 1972, with the area becoming part of the new district of Torridge.
+A successor parish was created covering the former urban district, with its council taking the name Northam Town Council.
+The town council continues to be based at the 1934 building on Windmill Lane, but has renamed it Town Hall.